 And another 23% will directly visit the brick-and-mortar store right after they read nice things about it.
 Statistics about online reviews also mention that 9% of consumers feel motivated to call a business after being convinced by positive reviews that this business has what they need.

-Statista’s online reviews analysis of the US market shows that in addition to a review’s recency which sits at 58%, 57% of customers say the second most important factor they consider when evaluating a local business is the star rating.
-US online review statistics disclose that 50% of Americans pay attention to the number of reviews posted about a local business, while 49% believe the text’s legitimacy is what influences their buying decision and eventually persuades them to spend more time investigating the product or service.
+Statista’s online reviews analysis of the US market shows that in addition to a review’s recency which sits at 73%, 85% of customers say the second most important factor they consider when evaluating a local business is the star rating.
+The same online review statistics disclose that 60% of Americans pay attention to the number of reviews posted about a local business.

 The travel sector is one of the industries where the impact of online reviews on sales is the highest.
 TripAdvisor’s research and the online user reviews statistics it produced found that when it comes to booking places to stay, 81% of travelers are especially keen on reading reviews right before making a booking.
 Another 78% say their focus is on booking places with more recent reviews, while 52% would not even think of booking a hotel or place that has not been reviewed by other travelers.
 What this shows is that, although it is important for businesses to work on their digital image, at the end of the day, people will always trust other people more.